tonyspiro/easy-flux-example/README.md

 # easy-flux-example
-An easy React application using the Flux approach.
+An basic React application using the Flux approach.
 For more info on Flux, visit the [official Flux website](https://facebook.github.io/flux/).

 ##Getting started
 ```